Our Service

 Yes, you can.

-However, we provide support in our sessions and must bill accordingly whether you have your own support worker or not (we are not a gaming cafe - we are an NDIS service providing individualised care).
-For most clients, having their own support worker in our sessions uses up their funding unnecessarily.
+However, we provide support in our sessions and must bill accordingly whether you have your own support worker or not (we are not a gaming cafe - we are an NDIS service provider).

 We can provide transport, so most of our clients don’t need to bring their own support worker once they’re comfortable with our supports.